 Induced pluripotent stem cell (iPSC) models of dystonia

-Dystonia patient-specific iPSC lines are being generated by reprogramming of fibroblasts collected by the medical team at the Partners Dystonia Clinic, directed by Dr. Nutan Sharma.
+Dystonia patient-specific iPSC lines are being generated by reprogramming of fibroblasts collected by the medical team at the Mass General Brigham Dystonia Clinic, directed by Dr. Nutan Sharma.

 The goal of these studies is to differentiate patient and control iPSC lines into specific neuronal subtypes that have been implicated in the pathogenesis of dystonia.
 These differentiated neuronal cells then provide model systems for probing neuron-specific defects associated with particular dystonia genotypes.